makserge/cm4_controller/README.md

     and add new user for mosquitto

     22.2 Open http://homeassistant.local:8123/hassio/store and find "Mosquitto"

-    22.3 Press "Install" and wait until it installed 22.4 Enable watchdog
+    22.3 Press "Install" and wait until it installed

-    22.5 Configuration (switch to YAML):
+    22.4 Enable watchdog

+    22.5 Tap "Configuration", switch to YAML and paste config

         logins:
           - username: myusername-change-this